secureworks/aristotle/README.rst

 taxonomic information.
 This information can be used to filter a ruleset – essentially enabling and disabling rules in a ruleset based on the metadata key-value pairs.
-Aristotle allows for the easy leveraging of the metadata key-value pairs to “slice-and-dice” Suricata and Snort rulesets that implement metadata key-value pairs.
+Aristotle allows for the easy leveraging of the metadata key-value pairs to "slice-and-dice" Suricata and Snort rulesets that implement metadata key-value pairs.

 Metadata Key-Value Pairs